damnation-eu/website-beta/getting-around.md

 Use our excellent Dynmap to see where you are and where you might want to go in any world. <b>Read more - [Dynmaps]({{site.baseurl}}/dynmaps)

 By default, main's dynmap will show you Homeland.
 You can scroll down the world bar on the right panel or click your character's name to switch location or world to where you currently are.
 Zoom in and out with the scroll wheel or the +/- buttons in the top left.
+You can focus on a player by clicking their head icon on the sidebar to make a white border around their name.
+The dynmap will then follow that player as they move around or teleport between worlds!

 ___